 When people say their guitar strings are “rusting,” what they really mean is that they’re “tarnishing,” so we’re going to use that term considering it’s actually specific and correct.
 If you leave a set of strings on a guitar for a long time, they get hideously dirty to the point where black gunk can be scraped off them.
 I wouldn’t necessarily call this “rust,” but a lot of players do.

-by the way, if you’re trying to get a better grasp of guitar chords, scales, tunings, and techniques in the most efficient, practical, and convenient way possible, I couldn’t recommend Guitar Tricks enough.
+by the way, if you’re looking for online guitar lessons, I couldn’t recommend JamPlay enough.
 It’s the learning platform I use and you can sign up for a year right now for a great price.

 Tarnished guitar strings are a pain for a number of reasons, but the one big one is the fact they start to sound terrible.
 The reason why they sound bad is that there is an added layer of oils, dirt, and gunk, layered on top of the guitar string, but, usually, it’s not actually rusting, unless the moisture has made its way through the nickel/copper and rusted out the inner core wire.

 Thankfully, there are a few things that you can do to minimize this problem.
 As I just mentioned, guitar strings degrade/tarnish because they’re wrapped in nickel/copper and a thin layer of gunk forms over the string over a long period of time, even it’s just the slightest amount.

 If the inner core wire is made out of iron, and they’re exposed to moisture, whether it’s just water or oils from your fingers, there is a chemical reaction between your finger moisture and the strings that is called “oxidation.”
 This process turns the metal into rust.
 A consequence of this is not only do they sound terrible, but they tend to break much easier after this.

 However, as I just mentioned, the vast majority of strings out there tend to have an outside layer made out of a nickel-alloy, so they don’t actually rust right away.
 They just develop a thin layer of gunk over them which leads to a terrible sound.